-This instruction manual is designed to accompany a printed circuit board created using ExpressPCB printed circuit board design tools.
+This instruction manual is designed to accompany a printed circuit board created using DIP printed circuit board design tools.
 I developed this printed circuit board to:

-- dramatically speed up construction of transformerisolated sound card interface circuitry - allow the use of laptop-built-in sound card, or inexpensive external USB-based sound cards, some of which function well with Raspberry Pi linbpq and alsamixer - considerably reduce the cost of getting into digital amateur radio communications modes, compared with (otherwise excellent) commercial isolation interface systems
+- dramatically speed up construction of transformerisolated sound card interface circuitry - allow the use of laptop-built-in sound card, or (preferably) inexpensive external USB-based sound cards, some of which function well with Raspberry Pi linbpq and alsamixer - considerably reduce the cost of getting into digital amateur radio communications modes, compared with (otherwise excellent) commercial isolation interface systems

-For the amateur radio club or group that wishes to turn this into a project, I'll gladly send them (by email) the .pcb file that allows them to order their own boards.
-While finished boards start at about \$20, they drop to \$10 with large quantities.
-(Contact me if you would like to join in an order.)
-The parts for this kit can be obtained under \$10.
+For the amateur radio club or group that wishes to turn this into a project, all the files needed to order boards are located at github.
 A simple steel electrician's house wiring 2-gang junction box can be had for just over a buck, and a cover for just over 50 cents.
 Makes for a very inexpensive shielded box!
+Small tin-plated boxes (the size of tea-tins) are also readily available.
 With an experienced and patient mentor, this would be a great project for helping amateur radio operators with little previous construction experience, learn what fun it can be to actually build your own equipment.